 Hanne Harbo Hansen, Principal Consultant, Epista Life Science

-Join Susanne to learn from her experience with cloud solutions for more than 10 years in the Life Science industry.
-She'll share what she's learned from facing the practical challenges of staying in control, even while 'going cloud', in a regulated environment.
+Learn from Susanne's experience with cloud solutions for more than 10 years in the Life Science industry.
+She shared what she's learned from facing the practical challenges of staying in control, even while 'going cloud', in a regulated environment.

 Moderator: Christian Holse, Senior Consultant, Epista Life Science

 Many companies are, by now, in the final stages of implementing their serialization program.
 These stages are crucial to the overall success of the projects, not only to optimize the processes and ensure smooth onboarding, but also to create a program that enhances your business.
 How can we ensure that serialization is actually supporting business goals?
 We discussed turning serialization into an asset through digitalization, data management, and other strategies to create value beyond compliance.

 Presentation 1: CMO-MAH integration challenges and success factors for timely compliance

 Stanley Samuel, Group Manager - EMEA (CMO/3PL), TraceLink